bsakai2000/RecipeBook/README.md

 ```
 Tags are used to categorize recipes.
 The search allows searching by tag or ingredient, so to find all recipes that use chicken one would say `./recipeBook search ingredient Chicken`

+RecipeBook uses a JSON file to store and search recipes.
+It will use the environment variable RECIPEFILE to locate this file.
 The JSON recipe book is encoded like
 ```
 [
 	{